 Just like humans, rabbits experience different levels of fear.
 When panicky from being held, it might start kicking for all it's worth.
 Unwilling rabbits also whimper when they know they're about to get picked up by a person.
 When really scared, they do something called flattening.
 This is an instinctive attempt to hide (wild rabbits flatten in all sorts of vegetation and with great success).
 Your bunny will make itself as flat as possible, with the ears held tightly against the body.
 A rabbit in this position mustn't be ignored.
 Find out what's causing this fearful behaviour.
 If caused by a visitor or other animal, remove them or your pet from the situation.
 Should the rabbit be scared of you, allow it some space.
 A frightened animal might also rear up to bite.
 The worst way rabbits show fear is to scream.
 When mortally terrified, they produce a sound shockingly similar to human screaming.

 Welcome these signs; they mean your pet is satisfied and healthy.
-A content bunny sometimes purr like a cat.
+A content bunny sometimes purrs like a cat.
 Sometimes, it rests on its side like a dog.
-The legs are extended in a relaxed way, either to one side or behind the animal while resting on its stomach.
-Extremely relaxed rabbits sprawl on their backs.
-Mostly, a content rabbit sits in a calm manner, looking distinctly stress free.
-The muscles are soft, ears are away from the body and the eyes have a soft look.
+The legs are extended in a relaxed way, either to one side or behind the animal while resting on its stomach—extremely relaxed rabbits sprawl on their backs.
+Mostly, a content rabbit sits in a calm manner, looking distinctly stress-free.
+The muscles are soft, ears are away from the body, and the eyes have a soft look.
 They'll also groom themselves.

 There are glands underneath a rabbit's head specifically used to mark territory.
 This prompts an interesting behaviour called “chinning.”
 The rabbit hops over to furniture, its sleeping quarters or anything that takes its fancy and then rubs its chin on the desired object.
 This scent warns other rabbits the territory is taken.
 This behaviour should not be discouraged.
 The smell isn't detectable to humans, (it won't bother anyone) and chinning makes a rabbit feel secure.